Cerritos in Los Angeles County, California — The American West (Pacific Coastal)

 Andrea Avila - Andres Avila - Rosa Ojeda de Avila - Laura Ballesteros - Carmen Barrero - Thomas Basye - Byron Booker - Aurea Caro - Frank Corella - Mark Corella - Howard Crosno - Robert Crosno - Juan Echeverri - Clemente Espinosa - Iris Ferrufino - Linda Garcia - Paul Garcia - Dinorah Gonzalez - Hector Gutierrez - Joe Guzman - Manuel Guzman - Robert Guzman - Sherryl Harveling - Sharon Hendricks - Wendy Hendricks - Rosalia Hernandez - Gregorio Huerta - Robert Kaptowsky - Elizabeth Knight - Patricia Knight - Rutulia Knight - Caroline Kramer - Kathleen Kramer - William Kramer - Elva Leanos - Raul Leanos - Carlos Lopez - Carlos Lopez, Jr. - Guadalipe Lopez - Patricia Lopez - Gloria Navis - Christina Pena - Elizabeth Pena - Maria Pena - Oscar Pena - Jesue Reyes - Donald Rush - Frederic Rush - Alma Sanchez - Sandra Stein - Stanley Stein - Dana Sicairos - Gabriel Sicairos - George Sicairos - Jorge Sicairos - Arturo Valdesprom - Hector Valencia - Jaime Ventura - Richard Walsh - Donald Winlack - Georgia Winlack - Donald Wong - Jason Wong - Stefan Wong

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-“Big Red Cars” (approx. 2.3 miles away); Carson Street Landscaping (was approx. 2.4 miles away but has been reported missing. ); Norwalk Square (approx. 2.7 miles away); a different marker also named “Big Red Cars” (approx. 3 miles away); American Legion Norwalk Post 359 (approx. 3 miles away); Ranchos Los Alamitos - Los Cerritos - Los Coyotes (approx. 3.1 miles away); The Boys of Del Valle Park (was approx. 3.3 miles away but has been reported missing. ); a different marker also named “Big Red Cars” (was approx. 3½ miles away but has been reported missing. ).
+“Big Red Cars” (approx. 2.3 miles away); Norwalk Square (approx. 2.7 miles away); a different marker also named “Big Red Cars” (approx. 3 miles away); American Legion Norwalk Post 359 (approx. 3 miles away); Ranchos Los Alamitos - Los Cerritos - Los Coyotes (approx. 3.1 miles away); Bellflower Pacific Electric Train Depot (approx. 3.6 miles away); Buena Park Woman's Clubhouse (approx. 3.9 miles away); Site of Lily Creamery (approx. 3.9 miles away).

 Credits.
 This page was last revised on July 28, 2018.
-This page originally submitted on June 10, 2013, by Michael Kindig of Long Beach, California.
-This page has been viewed 2,605 times since then and 172 times this year.
+It was originally submitted on June 10, 2013, by Michael Kindig of Long Beach, California.
+This page has been viewed 2,945 times since then and 34 times this year.
 Last updated on April 20, 2014, by Michael Kindig of Long Beach, California.
 Photos: 1, 2, 3, 4, 5. submitted on June 10, 2013, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.